tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - a composite model integrating activated CD4 TM cell abundance and bulk TCR diversity outperforms either feature alone in predicting severe irAE development regardless of ICI therapy type, ICI response status, age, sex, melanoma subtype, affected organ
  - model scores increase as a function of irAE severity, also predicts time to irAE development
 ### Peripheral TCR clonal expansion linked to severe irAEs
- - prior evidence of clonally expanded self/virus-reactive T cells in affected tissue linking self/pathogen-recognizing T cell clones to irAEs (**I wonder why viral antigen recognition would lead to irAEs, good for the viral-infected cells to be attacked, right?**)
+ - prior evidence of clonally expanded self/virus-reactive T cells in affected tissue linking self/pathogen-recognizing T cell clones to irAEs (**I wonder why viral antigen recognition would lead to irAEs, good for the viral-infected cells to be attacked, right? but perhaps its an inappropriately strong immune response**)
  - nonetheless, they hypothesize that pre-treatment TCR clonotypes in peripheral blood might show greater propensity to expand in patients destined to develop severe irAEs after ICI
  - observe increased TCR clonal expansion and persistence of baseline clones in patients developing severe irAEs (preferential expansion of activated CD4 TEM)
 ### Circulating leukocytes in autoimmune disease